otalk/jingle.js/docs/Reference.md

         - `condition` - The type of error
         - `jingleCondition` - A Jingle specific error condition, if applicable

-The `.process()` method is the heart of how the `Jingle` works.
+The `.process()` method is the heart of how the Jingle module works.
 It verifies that the incoming packet is valid (e.g. preventing session hijacking or handling tie-breaking conditions), and then routes the packet to the matching session for further, session-type specific processing.

 ```js